wazuh/wazuh-documentation/source/deployment-options/index.rst

     <h3>From sources</h3>

-- :doc:`Installing the Wazuh server from sources <wazuh-from-sources/index>`: Installing Wazuh from source means installing the Wazuh manager without using a package manager.
+- :doc:`Installing the Wazuh server from sources <wazuh-from-sources/index>`: Installing Wazuh from sources means installing the Wazuh manager without using a package manager.
 You compile the source code and copy the binaries to your computer instead.